-Spanned Volume: A spanned volume is a dynamic volume consisting of disk space on more than one physical disk.
-You need at least two dynamic disks in addition to the startup disk to create a spanned volume.
+- Spanned Volume: A spanned volume is a dynamic volume consisting of disk space on more than one physical disk.
+At least two dynamic disks are required in addition to the startup disk to create a spanned volume.

-Mirrored Volume (Raid 1): A mirrored volume provides an identical twin of the selected volume.
-All data written to the mirrored volume is written to both volumes, which results in disk capacity of only 50 percent.
+- Mirrored Volume (Raid 1): A mirrored volume provides an identical twin of the selected volume.
+All data written to the mirrored volume is written to both volumes, which results in disk capacity of only fifty percent.

-How to Create VolumeUsers who need to create a volume can view the MiniTool Partition Wizard tutorial for volume creation below:
+To create dynamic volume, view the MiniTool Partition Wizard tutorial below:

 Step 2.
 Choose the type of volume to be created in the popup window.
-The powerful server partitioning software can list out all supported types according to practical situation.
-Here, we can create Simple Volume only.
-Select Simple and click "Next>" button to enter the following interface.
+The powerful partition manager can list out all supported types according to the practical situation (those that do not meet the requirement will turn grey).
+Select the available one and click Next button to enter the following interface.

 Step 3.
-Select the destination disk where volume is to be created by only selecting the corresponding disk and then clicking "Add" option to add this disk to the right box.
-After that, click "Next>" button to continue:
+Select the destination disk where volume is to be created by only choosing the corresponding disk and then clicking Add option to add this disk to the right box.
+After that, click Next button to continue:

 Step 4.
-Set relevant parameters including Volume Label, File System, Driver Letter, Cluster Size and Volume Size/ Location for newly created volume and then click "Finish" button to return to main interface of the software.
+Set relevant parameters including Volume Label, File System, Driver Letter, Cluster Size and Volume Size/Volume Location for the newly created volume and then click Finish button to return to the main interface of the software.

 Step 5.
-As users can see a new volume appears in chosen dynamic disk.
-To apply certain preview effect to computer, users need to click "Apply" button in the upper left corner.
+Then a new volume appears in the chosen dynamic disk.
+To validate this operation, please click Apply button in the upper left corner.